shanedonburke/PlanDot/README.md

 $ npm run test
 ```

-You can also use `npm run -- --watch` to run the unit tests in watch mode.
+You can also use `npm run test -- --watch` to run the unit tests in watch mode.

-To run frontend unit tests
+To run frontend unit tests:

 ```console
 $ cd frontend